Chocolate Store Reviews and More

 Aurora Grace’s flavors are faithful to their bonbon titles and descriptions.
 The Raspberry Rose was one of my favorites, with a fairly strong raspberry flavor that was not acidic or sour, and the rose complemented it nicely.
 The Blackberry Lavender had a nice blackberry jelly that was accompanied well by the lavender.
 Its chocolate stayed in the background but worked well with the piece.
 Varied pieces like Carrot Cake, Hazelnut, and Salted Honey Tahini also showed good execution in their flavors, although I would have liked some to be stronger.
 The only off-note for me was the Birthday Cake, which had nice flavors but was a smidgeon crunchy and did not come together as a birthday cake effect.

 I was delighted with Aurora Grace in 2022 but less so in 2024.
-The bonbons had fairly thick shells I did not note in my 2022 sample, and the 24 Piece Bonbon Box was a mix of bonbons and less pleasaing truffles.
+The bonbons had fairly thick shells I did not note in my 2022 sample, and the 24 Piece Bonbon Box was a mix of bonbons and less pleasing truffles.

 Type: Fine.
 Price: $99/lb. in 2024.
 Shipping: $16.
 Chart: Text.
 Conclusion: Faithful flavors.